sandoche/Invitecode-website/README.md

 ```

 ### Create a page for a company
-1. At the root of the project create a md file with the same unique id as the company (`acme.md` for example)
+1. At the root of the project create a `md` file with the same unique id as the company (`acme.md` for example)
-2. Copy paste the following content and make sure to change the `title`, `permalink` and `company`, also `company`'s value should be the same as the unique id:
+2. Copy paste the following content and make sure to change the values of `title`, `permalink` and `company`, also `company`'s value should be the same as the unique id:
 ```yaml
 ---
 layout: code